carterchan9/Stock-Market-Machine-Learning-Prediction-Model/README.md

 ## Installation

-The following must be installed locally and used to complete this project:
+The following was installed and used to complete this project:

 * JupyterLab
 * Python 3.8+